k1yrix/vinegarhq.github.io/src/Sober/Troubleshooting/index.md

 | 661 **(Current Sober build)**    | 02/20/25           | Yes        | 03/24/25 - 03/29/25                |
 | 662                              | 02/27/25           | Yes        | 03/25/25 - 03/29/25                |

-  **cutoff estimation was pushed two weeks forward from the initial esimation due to holiday vacation *this estimation is a week further due to a slightly shorter month
+  *this estimation is a week further due to a slightly shorter month
 </details>